bgroenks96/2DX-GL/README.txt

 Code in the primary source folders ('snapdragon' and 'x2d') is under development and may or may not be complete/working.

+If you decide to use 2DX/Snap2D for actual application production, I would appreicate it if you let me know on GitHub or by any other means so that I know to be careful about making changes!

 The 'builds' folder in the project directory contains the latest development builds.
 NOTE: These JARs are typically stable, but may not have all features fully implemented or complete.